By Gary K. Clabaugh, Professor Emeritus, La Salle University

 Anyway, Horace too easily achieved certification at Amphibian U. and signed up for a job as a community tadpole nurturer in the most stagnant part of the pond.

-was delighted to nurture young tadpoles.
-But he soon discovered that while he and his fellow tadpole nurturers were held accountable, they had no say about how the nurturary was run or what nurturing materials they had to use.
-Worse still, nourishment and oxygen were in scant supply.
+Horace was delighted to nurture young tadpoles.
+But he soon discovered that while he and his fellow tadpole nurturers were held accountable, they had no say about how the nurturary was run or what nurturing materials were available.
+Worse still, nourishment and oxygen were in scant supply at that end of the pond.
 Those scarcities made the tadpoles much harder to nurture.
-Sometimes the tadpoles even turned on one another, or on a frog nurturer.
+Sometimes the half-suffocated tadpoles even turned on one another, or on a frog nurturer.

 Some blamed Bullfrog rules and inadequate funding for this nurturary’s plight.
 Others blamed it on the frog administrator’s who had sold out in order to feel more like a Bullfrog.
 Still others thought local community nurturary board member’s lack of knowledge was at fault.
 (Board members weren’t required to know anything about tadpoles or teaching.)